d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 # Concise Implementation of Linear Regression
 :label:`chapter_linear_gluon`

 The surge of deep learning has inspired the development of a variety of mature software frameworks, that automate much of the repetitive work of implementing deep learning models.
-In the previous section we relied only on NDarray for data storage and linear algebra and the auto-differentiation capabilities in the `autograd` package.
+In the previous section we relied only on ndarray for data storage and linear algebra and the auto-differentiation capabilities in the `autograd` package.
 In practice, because many of the more abstract operations, e.g. data iterators, loss functions, model architectures, and optimizers,